Mhdheidari/ActiveDirectoryLab/README.md

 Developed content for, as well as performed the following tasks:
 - Active Directory Administration:
   - PowerShell: Automated provisioning and deprovisioning of user accounts
-- Setting up Remote Access Server (RAS) features to support NAT/PAT
+- Setting up Remote Access Server (RAS) features to support Network Address Translation (NAT)
 - Implementation and maintenance of Windows DNS and DHCP services
 - Configuration of Windows File Servers with implementation of quotas and NTFS permissions